staneaurelius/inventory-stream/README.md

 > the speed multiplier is used to determine how many minutes of data will be sent into Pub/Sub in 1 minute realtime

 Use `dataflow_pubsub_to_bq.py` to deploy a streaming pipeline into Dataflow.
-The pipeline will continously ingest any message from your Pub/Sub subscription into your BigQuery table.
+The pipeline will continously ingest any message from a designated Pub/Sub subscription into the BigQuery table.

 ```{bash}
 python -m dataflow_pubsub_to_bq \